 Vegetables need consistent moisture to grow well, so water them regularly.
 Consider investing in soaker hoses as drip irrigation makes the watering process more efficient and easier.

-You’ll also want to pay attention to signs of drying out; if your plants are wilting, water them well with plain water and follow it up the next day with a deep soak with compost tea or a well-rounded fertilizer.
+Pay attention to signs of drying out.
+If your plants are wilting, water them well with plain water and follow it up the next day with a deep soak with compost tea or a well-rounded fertilizer.

 Too much water can be just as harmful to plants as under-watering.
 Ensure to only water when necessary by tracking how much rain your garden has received.